1.3 Slack

 Base: think of it like a database.
 A base is made up of tabs of spreadsheets that can be customized and linked to one another.

 Workspace: multiple bases can be organized within a workspace.
-For example, we have an workspace and individual project bases.
+For example, we have an

 1.3.4 Getting to Know the Workspace

-• Projects and Pipeline
+Projects and Pipeline - Project Template

-• Project-specific bases
+- Project-specific bases

-The <UNK> Projects and Pipeline base contains overview information about current and potential projects.
+base contains overview information about current and potential projects.
 It is organized into the following tabs: Team Directory, Projects (current and archived), Deliverables (as outlined in the scope of work), and In the Pipeline (potential projects and their current stage).

-The Project Template provides the basic structure for a new project-specific base.
+provides the basic structure for a new project-specific base.
 It should be copied when starting a project base from scratch.

 1.3.5 Customizing your Project Base